Non Custodial Parents Child Records Access

 “Notwithstanding any other provision of law, access to records and information pertaining to a minor child, including but not limited to, medical, dental, and school records, shall not be denied to a parent because that parent is not the child’s custodial parent”.

 If you are a parent who does not have custody of your child, it is important that your attorney asks the court to make orders pursuant to Family Code Section 3025 at the time of your hearing.
 I have done this many times, and absent the existence of specific orders preventing a client’s access to this information, such as a restraining order, I have been successful.
+A non-custodial parent usually does not need the custodial parent’s permission to request records directly from a healthcare provider or hospital.
+If access is denied, the non-custodial parent may file a motion in family court to enforce their right to information or contact the Office for Civil Rights for HIPAA violations.

 This request can be made at any stage of the case but it is very important to secure these orders at the initial hearing for custody and visitation because you want to stay informed and engaged in your child’s health and education during the pendency of the case.
 And, absent these orders, you may have a difficult time obtaining information from your child’s school, daycare providers, doctors or other third parties involved in your child’s life.
+Access to medical records can be denied if there is a specific court order, if the minor has the legal right to consent to their own treatment, or if safety concerns arise about the child—these are important exceptions to be aware of.

 With these orders, a non-custodial parent can request that their child’s school provide them with copies of the child’s report cards, attendance, tardies, missed homework assignments, and much more.
 In addition, they can also request records from the child’s doctor and dentist.
+Providers must consult state law and may be limited in what they can grant based on the child’s age, consent, or court orders.